MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0055
  Exception occurs when calling a deprecated module.

  This error in Azure Machine Learning appears if you try to call a module that has been deprecated.
-For a list of all deprecated modules and newer modules that you can use instead, see [Deprecated Modules and Features](../deprecated-modules-and-features.md).

 **Resolution:**